rust-lang/prev.rust-lang.org/faq.md

 #### What is the difference between consuming and moving/taking ownership?

-Consuming means that the value has been dropped, and is no longer defined.
-With just a move, the value is still alive, but ownership has been transferred to a new owner, meaning the old owner can no longer modify it or lend out references.
+These are different terms for the same thing.
+In both cases, it means the value has been moved into a function, and moved out of the calling owner.

 #### Why when I pass a struct to a function the compiler says it's been moved and I can't use it anymore, when the same doesn't happen for integers?